xoreaxecx/ProcessSpawnControl/README.md

 # ProcessSpawnControl
+PSC is a command line tool that suspends newly created processes.
-Suspends subprocesses of the target process.
+In default mode, suspends subprocesses of the specified target process.
+In control mode, suspends all newly created processes.